Sumner PC & Associates

 - Driving on a suspended license or other driving-related crimes,

 - DUI/DWI (Drunk Driving) charges,

 - Sex crimes (including sexual assault, rape, and pornography charges),

 Our lawyers will zealously defend you, your child, or a loved one against criminal charges.
 Contact us today for a free case evaluation.

-What Should I Do if I’m Arrested or Charged with a Crime?
+What Should I Do if I’m Arrested or Charged with a Crime in Michigan?

 If you’re arrested, do not panic.
 Instead, you should immediately begin preparing your defense.
 At Sumner & Associates, we strongly recommend that you: